As email marketing remains one of the most popular digital marketing channels in the world, the need for cybersecurity measures increases tenfold.

 For that reason, protecting data requires a strong policy and a firm grasp on mitigating cyber crimes.

-If you experience an email-related cyberattack, your entire business could be on the line.
 Incorporating evolved pentesting methodologies to find breaches in your email infrastructure becomes crucial in today’s dynamic threat landscape.
 From phishing attacks to data leaks to malware, hackers and cybercriminals will stop at nothing to get access to your system — and carry out crimes on your email recipients.

 In other words, your business can’t afford to skip out on email security best practices.